sarthaksahni1/AiConclave-Medical/README.md

 2. Malaria Detection using keras
 3. Skin Cancer (Melanoma) detection

-## Eye Disease Detection
+### Eye Disease Detection
 Optical coherence tomography (OCT) is an imaging technique that uses coherent light to capture high resolution images of biological tissues.
 OCT is heavily used by ophthalmologists to obtain high resolution images of the eye retina.
 Retina of the eye functions much more like a film in a camera.
 OCT images can be used to diagnose many retina related eyes diseases.
-Three eye diseases of  particular interest are listed below:
+Three eye diseases of  particular interest are listed below:<br>
     1.Choroidal neovascularization (CNV)<br>
     2.Macular Edema (DME)<br>
     3.Drusen (DRUSEN)<br>